Optional Retirement Plan

 When should I start investing?

 It's never too late to start investing for your retirement.
 Saving early lets you take advantage of compounding so you build wealth with even small, regular investments.
-The chart below compiled from figures provided by Fidelity Investments shows the results of investing $100 per month with an average return of 8% over a number of years.
-Over a 25-year period, investing this much could add up to over $95,000.
+The chart below compiled from figures provided by Fidelity Investments shows the results of investing $100 per month with an average return of 6% over a number of years.
+Over a 25-year period, investing this much could add up to nearly $70,000.
 Whenever you start, you should consider your risk level and how many years you have before retirement.

 Can I change investment funds?